 During sprint intervals, you alternate between running as fast as possible for a set distance and brief periods of slow jogging for recovery.

-Here is how to proceed with your next sprint session.
+Here’s how to proceed with a sprint session.

-Take one-minute recovery between each sprint, then finish off your session with a 5-minute cool down.
+Take one minute of recovery between each sprint, then finish your session with a 5-minute cooldown.

-Find a steep gradient hill that can take up to 20 to 30 seconds to run up to it., then sprint up it as fast as you can, then slowly jog back down to recover.
+Find a steep hill that takes you 20 to 30 seconds to run to the top.
+Sprint up it as fast as you can, then slowly jog back down to recover.

-Perform enough reps so the session lasts between 20 to 25 minutes, then end your workout with a 5-minute cool-down jog.
+Perform enough reps of this exercise for the session to last between 20 and 25 minutes, then end your workout with a 5-minute cooldown jog.